Welcome To Road to the Civil War.Org

 How does the 1854 Kansas-Nebraska Act create another crisis over slavery?

 How do the Republicans and Lincoln pull off a win the crucial 1860 election?

-This website is dedicated to my wife, Susie Drane, who has not only tolerated living for six decades with a compulsive writer, but also watched over our family, provided our daily joys, and spent many a vacation day touring battlefields and other historical sites.
+Road to the Civil War is dedicated to my wife, Susie Drane, who has not only tolerated living for six decades with a compulsive writer, but also watched over our family, provided our daily joys, and spent many a vacation day touring battlefields and other historical sites.